w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-nested-clauses.md

 2. Check that each initial nested clause does not contain other nested clauses within it.

-3. Check that a technology in the accessibility support set meets ‘No nested clauses’.
+3. Check that a technology in the :term[accessibility support set] meets ‘No nested clauses’.

 <b>Expected results</b>
 * #2 is true, or